Our premium cruise on the Göta Canal with M/S Diana. Experience the whole route in daylight!Grand Sweden Cruise »

 Because it is an old ship, no cabin has its own toilet or shower.
 There are shared toilet facilities on each deck.
 Showers are located on the main deck and the bridge deck.
 However, they are nearby and when the door is closed there is complete privacy.
 The toilets and showers are cleaned several times a day so they are fresh and clean for the next guest to use.

-The ship belongs since 2001 to Strömma Turism & Sjöfart after their acquisition of the shipping company Astrea.
+M/S Diana belongs since 2001 to Strömma Turism & Sjöfart after their acquisition of the shipping company Astrea.
 Her home harbour is Gothenburg.

 March 15, 1931, the Göta Canal Steamship Company’s new passenger and cargo ship, the M/S Diana was delivered from the Finnboda shipyard in Stockholm.
 She had been ordered in anticipation of a wave of Swedish-American guests during the Tercentenary Celebration and was designed to travel the Göta Canal between Gothenburg and Stockholm.